Siberian Yupik: Traditional crafts

 The Siberian Yupik on St. Lawrence Island live in the villages of Savoonga and Gambell, and are widely known for their skillful carvings of walrus ivory and whale bone, as well as the baleen of bowhead whales.
 These even include some "moving sculptures" with complicated pulleys animating scenes such as walrus hunting or traditional dances.

+Traditional tattoos

+Traditional tattooing was practiced among the Siberian Yupik women and were marked for important life stages, cultural identity, and social roles within their community or clan.
+The practice declined during the late nineteenth and early twentieth centuries due to religion practices, but recently it has been making a comeback in recent years as part of Indigenous cultural revitalization.

 Dwelling

 The winter building of Chaplino Eskimos (Ungazighmiit) was a round, dome-shaped building.
 It is called yaranga in the literature, the same word referring also to the similar building of the Chukchi.
 In the language of Chaplino Eskimos, its name was //məŋtˈtəʁaq//.
 There was a smaller cabin inside it at its back part, the //aːɣra//, used for sleeping and living.
 It was separated from the outer, cooler parts of the yaranga with haired reindeer skins and grass, supported by a cage-like framework.
 But the household works were done in the room of the yaranga in front of this inner building, and also many household utensils were kept there.
 In winter storms, and at night also the dogs were there.
 This room for economical purposes was called //naˈtək//.

 Other types of buildings among Chaplino Eskimos //aːwχtaq// include a modernized type, and //pəˈɬʲuk// that was used for summer.